Unpacking the Productivity Commission ECEC Draft Report – Observations and insights

 The suggested key modifications to the CCS come in two streams; the first is offer all families three days of subsidsed care per week with no activity test and; the second is extend a 100 per cent subsidy rate for families earning less than $80,000 per annum.

 Comment – These changes would lead to a 21 per cent increase in demand for ECEC, the PC estimates, but would also increase costs by 53 per cent too.
-Interestingly, show supply side measures such as mandating a $10 a day fee for all families is estimated to have similar cost and benefit profiles but would disproportionately benefit more affluent families relative to less affluent ones.
+Interestingly, they also show supply side measures such as mandating a $10 a day fee for all families is estimated to have similar cost and benefit profiles but would disproportionately benefit more affluent families relative to less affluent ones.

 Observation 5 – Outside preschool hours ECEC floated for sessional kinders